greysonmrx/codely/readme.md

 And then a folder will be created with the name of the component inside src/pages with an index file and a styles files.

+### Creating a new controller

+Run the following command:

+`codely generate:controller`

+Then, answer the questions below:

+1. What is the name of the controller?
+2. What methods do you want to use?
+3. Does your project use the JavaScript modules type (import/export)?
+4. Do you want to create the controller using typescript?

+And then a file will be created with the name of the controller inside src/app/controllers.

 ## Contributing

 Please read [CONTRIBUTING.md](contributing.md) for details on our code of conduct, and the process for submitting pull requests.